HomeBlogSecurity Guide

 Best Practice

 Use a hardware security key (YubiKey, Trezor) as your primary 2FA method for exchange accounts.
 Keep an authenticator app as backup.
 Never use SMS 2FA for crypto accounts - SIM swap attacks are common.
+For a step-by-step setup, see our YubiKey setup guide for Binance and our Binance 2FA verification strategy.

 Hardware Wallets